Fiskozo/odin-recipes/README.md

 # odin-recipes
-Simple recipe website using HTML
+Simple recipe website using HTML and CSS